Josan Nimes

-Josan Michael C. Nimes (born May 11, 1991) is a Filipino professional basketball player who last played for the Pasig Sta.
-Lucia Realtors of the Maharlika Pilipinas Basketball League (MPBL).
+Josan Michael C. Nimes (born May 11, 1991) is a Filipino professional basketball player for Pasig City of the Maharlika Pilipinas Basketball League (MPBL).

 Early life

 Nimes was born in Talavera, Nueva Ecija in the Philippines to Filipino parents and is the only boy among four siblings.
 At age four, his family moved to Australia and stayed there until he reached 15 years old.
 During his time in Australia he attended Good Shepherd Primary in Plumpton, Sydney and later attended Parramatta Marist High School in Westmead, Sydney where he played for the schools A-grade team as the unanimous super star athlete.
-Then, they moved to Phoenix, Arizona where he spent his high school years.
+Then, they moved to Phoenix, Arizona, where he spent his high school years.
 He came back to the Philippines when he was 19 years old.

 College career

 Nimes studied at the Mapua Institute of Technology and first played for the Mapua Cardinals in 2011 as a rookie.
 In his rookie season, he averaged 15.8 points and 4.7 rebounds that earned him the Rookie of the Year honors.
 He missed full two seasons in 2013 and 2014 due to back problems and an anterior cruciate ligament (ACL) injury on his left knee.
 He has since returned to action in 2015 while attempting to lead the Cardinals in his final collegiate year.